California National Origin Discrimination Laws

 In a lawsuit brought for national origin discrimination, an employee is entitled to lost wages, damages for pain and suffering, possible attorney fees and costs, and possible punitive damages.

 Stephen Danz & Associates is California's largest statewide law firm that's dedicated to representing employees in disputes against their employers.
-Stephen Danz & Associates based in Los Angeles, California, protects clients from retaliation, discrimination, and harassment involving dismissal, demotion, or denial of accommodation based on age, race, sex, religion, color, sexual orientation, marital status, association, physical or mental disability, or other legally protected classifications.
+Stephen Danz & Associates based in Los Angeles, California, protects clients from retaliation, discrimination, and harassment involving dismissal, demotion, or denial of accommodation based on age, race,national origin, sex, religion, color, sexual orientation, marital status, association, physical or mental disability, or other legally protected classifications.
 Additionally we represent employees in they have not been paid the proper wages including overtime or minimum wage or given the proper meal breaks.
 If you believe that you are the victim of discrimination, please contact our National Origin Lawyers in Los Angeles to setup your free consultation .
 We take cases on a contingency basis and collect no attorney fees unless we win your case.